galderz/fibula-show/2406-team/README.md

 * Safepoint checks are not as fancy in SubstrateVM as in HotSpot, where instead of littering the code with branches, it [uses good/bad pages to avoid the branches](https://foojay.io/today/the-inner-workings-of-safepoints/).
-* The `inc` and related 2 `mov` instructions should be dead-code-eliminated since its value not used.
 * 1 conditional + 1 unconditional branch for the loop,
   while it could be done with just 1 branch.